Cuba: Culture & Society

 This seminar will provide an overview of Cuban literature since 1960.
 The course will explore how Cubans have experienced the complexity of political and economic systems in daily life since 1960 and how this has influenced literary production.

 Students will have the opportunity to participate in several guided excursions to famous sites in and around the city of Havana.
 Possible excursions include trips to Old Havana, Parque Lenín, Maqueta de la Habana, and the Museo Nacional de Bellas Artes de la Habana, among others.
-Students will also take a weekend trip to Viñales Valley in Pinar del Río Province, and an extended excursion to Trinidad, Camaguey, and the surrounding provinces.
+Students will also take a weekend trip to Viñales Valley in Pinar del Río Province, and an extended excursion to Trinidad.